-2. Is He your greatest treasure?
+2. Is He my greatest treasure?
 It's so easy to say you love Jesus on Sunday, like the crowd did in our story.
 It's another thing to treasure Him on Friday when the world mocks Him and seeks to eliminate Him.
 That's the real test.
 Is Jesus your greatest treasure?
-Are you showing you value Him above all else?
+Are you taking steps to show Him that you value Him above all else?